QTimort/bind-reuse-port/README.md

 - (in another terminal) echo "Hello world" > /dev/udp/127.0.0.1/5353

 If you see the message "received: " after using the command above then it mean that the solution is working.

+# Possible improvement
+I tried to call setsockopt C function from C# but the function returned -1 which mean that an error occured.
+That is why I made a library that call those function from a "C context" which work as opposed to direct C call from C# for unknown reason(s).

+I was able to close a socket using the C function close.

+You can try to call C function by declaring them like this:
+  [DllImport("libc.so.6")]
+  private static extern int setsockopt(int socket, int level, int option_name, void *ptr, int optlen);

+   [DllImport("libc.so.6")]
+  private static extern int close(int fd);

+  ...